 Volcanoes, vibrant cities and great beach hideaways capture Nick's imagination.

 In a nutshell

 Development is progressing at a pleasantly slow rate.
-Smouldering volcanoes provide a stunning backdrop to the vibrant cities of Granada and León, while the cool climate around Matagalpa provides the ideal conditions for producing some of the region’s best coffee.
+Smoldering volcanoes provide a stunning backdrop to the vibrant cities of Granada and León, while the cool climate around Matagalpa provides the ideal conditions for producing some of the region’s best coffee.
 Along the Pacific coast, rainforest meets white-sand beaches making it perfect for a few days’ relaxation.

-Morgan’s Rock Ecolodge is a long-term Audley favourite property on the Pacific.
+Morgan’s Rock Ecolodge is a long-term Audley favorite property on the Pacific.
 Further along the coast the Aqua Wellness Resort has recently opened with a greater focus on wellbeing with a beautiful spa, yoga classes and organic food.